jackiespear/jsPsychProductionTypingSemanticPhono/README.md

 # jsPsychProductionTypingSemanticPhono

-A production effect experiment with Semantically similar words and phonologically similar words
+A production effect experiment with semantically similar words and phonologically similar words.